QuickBooks - Deposits

 First, review the Prerequisites to Deposit Syncing to ensure that you are ready to configure deposit syncing.

-QuickBooks requires that funds be deposited into the "undeposited funds" account before they can be deposited, so we check to make sure you have one as part of the setup process.
-However, we have observed that some users cannot locate or don't have an "undeposited funds" account.
+QuickBooks requires that funds be deposited into the "Undeposited Funds" account before they can be deposited, so we check to make sure you have one as part of the setup process.
+However, we have observed that some users cannot locate or don't have an "Undeposited Funds" account.
 Try the following steps to resolve this error.

 If you don't already have an